Shicheng-Guo/diamond/README.md

 in FASTA format named `nr.faa` and a file of DNA reads that we want to align named `reads.fna`.

-In order to set up a reference database for DIAMOND, the `makedb` command needs to be executed with the following command line:
+In order to set up a reference database for DIAMOND, `nr.gz` very large about 70G and the `makedb` command needs to be executed with the following command line:

     $ wget ftp://ftp.ncbi.nlm.nih.gov/blast/db/FASTA/nr.gz